Swift-AI/Swift-AI/README.md

 ###### FFNN.swift
 The `FFNN` class contains a fully-connected, 3-layer feed-forward neural network.
 This neural net uses a standard backpropagation training algorithm (stochastic gradient descent), and is designed for flexibility and use in performance-critical applications.

-TODO: Sigmoid activations and normalized inputs

-It's fast, lightweight and perfect for use in iOS and OS X applications!
+It's fast, lightweight and perfect for use with both OS X and iOS!

 Creating an `FFNN` instance is easy...